 In listing the all-time 100 best non-fiction books, Time Magazine has called All the President’s Men, by Bernstein and Woodward, “Perhaps the most influential piece of journalism in history.”

-Woodward has co-authored or authored twelve #1 national best-selling non-fiction books — more than any contemporary American writer.
+Woodward has co-authored or authored twelve #1 national best-selling non-fiction books.
 They are: